 4. Antalya Museum

-Dive into Turkey’s remarkable history at the detailed and extensive Antalya Museum.
-There’s a focus on ruins in the regional location, as well as products that have been found at websites along the Turkish Coast, in the Hall of Regional Excavations.
+Dive into Turkey’s outstanding history at the detailed and extensive Antalya Museum.
+There’s a focus on ruins in the local location, as well as products that have been found at the sites along the Turkish Coast, in the Hall of Regional Excavations.

 5. Düden Waterfalls